 Implementing Coaching in Schools

-Educational institutions should adopt coaching as part of their professional development initiatives to play an active role in its promotion.
+Educational institutions should incorporate coaching into their professional development programs to actively promote it.
 This can involve:

 1. Providing Access to Coaches: Schools should make sure teachers obtain access to trained coaches who deliver individualized support.